 As a general definition, data used by national and EU authorities for producing statistics are considered confidential if statistical units can be identified, either directly or indirectly, and information about individuals or businesses is disclosed as a result.

-The Statistical Confidentiality Policy of ELSTAT includes the rules and principles implemented by ELSTAT for the observance of statistical confidentiality and is available at the following link:
+The Statistical Confidentiality Policy of ELSTAT includes the rules and principles implemented by ELSTAT for the observance of statistical confidentiality and is available at the following website:

 Passive confidentiality: The European Regulation of International Trade in Goods Statistics (ITGS) requires the application of passive confidentiality.
 Passive confidentiality means that the NSA will suppress the disseminated data only upon request of the provider of statistical information (PSI) whose individual data might be indirectly revealed from published results.
 In accordance with the Article 11 of Regulation (ΕC) 638/2004 of the European Parliament and the Council, where the parties who have provided information so request, the national authorities decide whether statistical results which make it possible indirectly to identify the said provider(s) are to be disseminated or are to be amended in such a way that their dissemination does not prejudice statistical confidentiality.
 Furthermore, in accordance with Article 10 of Regulation (ΕC) 471/2009 of the European Parliament and the Council, only where an importer or exporter so requests will the national authorities of a given Member State decide whether the external trade statistics of that Member State which may make it possible to identify that importer or exporter are to be disseminated or are to be amended in such a way that their dissemination does not prejudice statistical confidentiality.